Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Introduction

 \section{Introduction}

 Consider a zero-sum game with positive integer payoffs in which Player I (the maximizer) has $n$ pure strategies and Player II (the minimizer) has an arbitrary number of pure strategies.
-The payoff function is denoted by $C$, so that if Players I and II play mixed strategies given by probability vectors $\mathbf{x}$ and $\mathbf{y}$, the payoff is given by $C(\mathbf{x},\mathbf{y})$.
+The payoff function is denoted by $C$, so that if Players I and II play pure strategies $i$ and $j$, respectively, then the payoff is given by $C(i,j)$.
+We also allow the arguments of $C$ to be probability vectors expressing mixed strategies, in which case $C$ denotes expected payoffs.
 Whenever we refer to games in this paper we assume they are of this form.
 Optimal mixed strategies and the value of the game can be found solving a linear program, but if Player II's strategy set is very large compared to $n$ then the computational time required to do this may not be polynomial in $n$.

 Examples of this nature frequently arise in the study of finite search games for an immobile Hider.
 In such games, which are played between a Hider and a Searcher, the Hider typically has a strategy set corresponding to $n$ locations in which to hide and the Searcher's strategy set corresponds to a permutation of those locations (or a subset thereof), corresponding to the order in which she searches the locations.
 The order of search may be restricted due to a network structure of the search space or other restrictions on the mode of search.
 Notwithstanding this, the size of the Searcher's strategy set is usually exponential in $n$.
 The payoff of the game is generally either some cost incurred by the Searcher in searching for the Hider, which she wishes to minimize, or the probability of detection, which she wishes to maximize.